MicroEJ/docs/PlatformDeveloperGuide/microui.rst

 The MicroUI module defines a low-level UI framework for embedded devices.
 This module allows the creation of basic Human-Machine-Interfaces (HMI), with output on a pixelated screen.
-For more information, please consult the MUI Specification [MUI].
+For more information, please consult the :ref:`MUI Specification <esr-specifications>`.

 .. _section_architecture: